fraalnl/nextjs-dashboard/README.md

 # Chapter 2 CSS
 -You can import global.css in any component in your application, but it's usually good practice to add it to your top-level component.
 In Next.js, this is the root layout

+- String-based className="": Use this for simple, static styles that don't require conditional logic.
+- Object-based className={{}}: Use this for dynamic styles that depend on variables, conditions, or other logic.

+``className={`${inter.className} mb-4 text-xl md:text-2xl`}``
+- backticks (`) are used to create a template literal. embed variables and expressions directly within the string.
+- inter.className variable holds a string of CSS classes applied elsewhere in your component
+- The elements within the template literal (mb-4, text-xl, md:text-2xl) are likely Tailwind CSS class names.

+    mb-4: Margin bottom of 4 units.

+    text-xl: Text size "xl".

+    md:text-2xl: Text size "2xl" for medium-sized screens (md).
+- The resulting string is assigned to the className attribute, combining the styles from inter.className with the additional styles defined in the template literal.

+e.g. inter.className has the value `font-bold text-gray-900`.
+The final className string would be:
+`font-bold text-gray-900 mb-4 text-xl md:text-2xl`

 ## Tailwind: a CSS framework
 When you use create-next-app to start a new project, Next.js will ask if you want to use Tailwind.
 If you select yes, Next.js will automatically install the necessary packages and configure Tailwind in your application.